-All stakeholders in the smart city's ecosystem should promote participation and engagement of people, communities and relevant stakeholders in the planning and implementation of smart city initiatives.
+All stakeholders in the smart city's ecosystem play a role should in promotings participation and engagement of people, communities and relevant stakeholders in the planning and implementation of smart city initiatives.
 Collaboration among relevant stakeholders and ensuring meaningful and responsible community empowerment and involvement is essential for the successful design, implementation, and sustainability of any smart city initiatives, including policies, projects, services and others.
-Mechanisms should be in place to broaden inclusive platforms for meaningful community participation decision-making, planning and follow-up processes in smart city initiatives.
+Mechanisms should be in place to broaden inclusive platforms for meaningful community participation decision-making, planning and follow-up processes contributinge to transparency, accessibility and long-term engagementsustainability o-fin smart city initiatives.

-- 1. National governments in cooperation with other spheres of government and relevant partners should: - Mainstream community participation and collaboration in national urban policies and digital strategies, through context specific strategies and participatory frameworks. - Develop legal frameworks and general guidelines to enhance community participation and partnerships, public consultation, and public data and information in order to increase transparency, security and inclusion. - Leverage digital tools to communicate policy decisions and share reports, policy documents, and public budgets in open, accessible formats. - 2.
-Local and regional governments in cooperation with other spheres of government and relevant partners should: - Define and implementing guiding principles for participatory consultation in smart city initiatives and regularly updating the general public and residents on progress. - Develop participatory platforms and tools for smart city initiatives with accessible features and offering in-person alternatives to ensure inclusion.
+- National governments in cooperation with other sphereslevels of government and relevant partners should: are encouraged to: - Mainstream community participation and collaboration in national urban policies andand city digital strategies, through context specific strategies and participatory frameworks to ensure a people-centred approach. - Develop legal and institutional frameworks and general guidelines to enhance community participation and partnerships, public consultation, and public data and information in order to increase transparency, digital security and inclusion. - Leverage digital tools to communicate policy decisions and share reports, policy documents, and public budgets in open, accessible formats. - Local and regional governments in cooperation with other sphereslevels of government and relevant partners should: are encouraged to: - Define and implementing\guiding principles as well as urban policies for participatory consultationcommunity participation in smart city initiatives, and ensuring real-time updates and structured feedback loops that regularly inform regularly updating-the general public and residents on progress. - Develop participatory platforms and tools for smart city initiatives with accessible features and formats responding to different needs and abilities and offering offer in-person alternatives to ensure inclusion and reduce barriers for participation. - Appoint advisory councils and public officials to strengthen engagement with community organizations and leaders engaged in smart city initiatives. - Promote flexible and distinct participatory approaches, tools and formats responding to different needs and abilities, such as online/digital forums and surveys, local assemblies, town halls, public space activations, collaborative spaces and participatory budgeting, as well as collaborative spacesetc.